cbid71/my-openbao-playground/README.md

   kubernetes_ca_cert=\"$CA_CERT\""
 ```

-Then you create an OpenBAO role, it associate a **future service account assumed by you app pods** to an OpenBAO policy.
+Then you create an OpenBAO role, it associate a **future service account assumed by your app's pods** to an OpenBAO policy.

 ```
 # We create an openBao role for each kubernetes serviceaccount associated to pods that will try to request OpenBAO